Discount gambit

 Both are types of discount.
 The typical software sales strategy is #1.
 It’s often applied to get the customer to “close” before the end of the month or quarter or some other arbitrary time boundary.

 At first blush it seems harder to persuade with #2.
-After all, #1 means the customer pays less than #2, because #2 isn’t a real discount — it’s a discount against some future price, which is a lot harder sell than a discount today.
+After all, #1 means the customer pays less than #2, because #2 isn’t a real discount—it’s a discount against an imagined future price.

 But for me, the evidence is overwhelmingly in favor of #2.
 Here’s why, from the point of view of the customer.

-You’ve already established your price.
 In strategy #1 there’s a discount if I “act now.”
-Hmm, so that means the old price wasn’t really the price after all.
-The old price must have included a nice slice of pure profit that apparently you’re willing to leave behind.
-So you were gouging me before.
+Hmm, so that means the “price” wasn’t really the price after all.
+The “price” must have included a nice slice of pure profit that apparently you’re willing to forego.
+So you were gouging me before?
 And the only reason I found out about it is that it happens to be the end of the quarter?

-This is how #1 breeds mistrust — the opposite of what you’re trying to establish with me, your customer.
-In #2 you’re looking out for my interests.
+Thus #1 breeds mistrust—the opposite of what you’re trying to establish with me, your customer.
+In #2 you’re looking out for my interests1.
 You’re cluing me in that there might be a rate increase, and you’re actively protecting me from it.
 Sure, I know there may not be an increase, or it may not come for a while.
 But it’s still protection, not a gouge that you graciously chose to reveal.

 Four years ago I was trialing .TEST from Parasoft.
 It was buggy; even after hours of remote desktop control with tech support we couldn’t get it to stay up long enough to scan my code.

 But the salesman was persistent.
-The conversation went like this, minus many minutes of sales-speak on his end of the phone:
+The conversation went like this, minus many minutes of sales-filler-language on his end of the phone:

 “How much will this cost me?”